RobertoBochet/pogoraidbot/README.md

 $ python3 ./main.py -t [BOT_TOKEN] -r 127.0.0.1 -p 6379
 ```

-The parameters can be provided also as environment variables.

 ## Dockerized version \[recommended]

 If you don't want to manage the this bot as a standalone application you can use the dockerized version.